 What is Einspänner: Viennese coffee with a thick layer of whipped cream served in a tall glass.

-Where to drink Wiener Melange and Einspänner: Cafe Sacher, Cafe Central, Demel, Cafe Landtmann, Cafe Hawelka, Cafe Frauenhuber, Cafe Sperl, Cafe Museum, Kaffee Alt Wien
+Where to drink Wiener Melange and Einspänner: Cafe Sacher, Cafe Central, Demel, Cafe Landtmann, Cafe Hawelka, Cafe Frauenhuber, Cafe Sperl, Cafe Museum, Kaffee Alt Wien and other coffee houses.

 4. Austrian Beer

-What is Austrian beer: the most popular ones include Ottakringer from Vienna, Gösser from Leoben, Stiegl from Salzburg, and Zwettler from Zwettl
+What is Austrian beer: the most popular ones include Ottakringer from Vienna, Gösser from Leoben, Stiegl from Salzburg, and Zwettler from Zwettl.

 5. Austrian Wine